 by Pastor Tim Burt

-Okay Dad, said Pete, I am going to now teach you what you teach me all the time.
+Evidently I said it louder than I thought because Pete responded back to me… Okay Dad, I am going to now remind you what you’ve taught me many times.
+Your words matter!
 What you say is important!
 Now repeat after me.
 I love this course.
 It made me laugh.
 He was relentless until I spoke the words.
 I forced out them out.
 I love this course.
 He said, Come on Dad, say it again with passion behind it.
 I stepped it up and said louder, I really love this course.
 We both laughed.
 Now, he said, I want you to keep saying it.
 This is what you’ve taught me all my life.
 It’s fair that I get to coach you to speak right.
 I laughed again and said, You are absolutely right and I appreciate it!
 (Funny thing was, my game improved.
 Imagine that!)

 Proverbs 27:17 NKJV says, “As iron sharpens iron, So a man sharpens the countenance of his friend.”
 My adult son was now also becoming the friend who was sharpening me!

 We all get the part of “iron sharpens iron.”
 The wisdom of this verse continues saying, “So a man sharpens the countenance of a friend.”
 If you meditate on these words, you begin to see that God has called you to have friends.
 This doesn’t just mean buddies that you hang with.
-It can mean family or people who you have reoccurring relationships such as in the workplace or a Bible study.
+It can mean family or friends in Christ you have reoccurring relationships with such as in the workplace or a church small group, etc.

 Pastor Tim Burt